-- To graduate Cum Laude, the student shall have maintained a GPA of at least 3.5. - To graduate Magna Cum Laude, the student shall have maintained a GPA of at least 3.7. - To graduate Summa Cum Laude, the student shall have maintained a GPA of at least 3.9.
+- To graduate Cum Laude, the student shall have attained a GPA of at least 3.5. - To graduate Magna Cum Laude, the student shall have attained a GPA of at least 3.7. - To graduate Summa Cum Laude, the student shall have attained a GPA of at least 3.9.